Dumfries scores as Netherlands tops Ukraine 3-2 at Euro 2020

+AMSTERDAM (AP) — Denzel Dumfries picked a pretty good time to score his first international goal.

-AMSTERDAM (AP) — Denzel Dumfries made up for an earlier mistake by heading in an 85th-minute winning goal Sunday, giving the Netherlands a 3-2 victory over Ukraine at the European Championship.
+After missing an open chance in the first half, Dumfries helped set up two goals in the second and then headed in an 85th-minute winner to give the Netherlands a 3-2 win over Ukraine at the European Championship.

-Dumfries missed an open header in the first half, but he converted when the team needed it most, heading in a cross from Nathan Ake only minutes after his team had squandered a two-goal lead.
+“I kept believing that a chance would come and then you have to be in the right place,” Dumfries said.
+“It wasn’t my best match, but it was the most beautiful.”

+The winning header came only minutes after Ukraine had scored two late goals to equalize.

 The Dutch were playing in their first major soccer tournament in seven years.
 The last time was at the 2014 World Cup in Brazil, when they reached the semfinals.

-Georginio Wijnaldum put the 1988 European champions in the lead in the 52nd minute, and Wout Weghorst made it 2-0 in the 59th.
+Stand-in Netherlands captain Georginio Wijnaldum put the 1988 European champions in the lead in the 52nd minute with a powerful shot to ignite a five-goal second half.
+Wout Weghorst made it 2-0 in the 59th.

+A cross from the right by Dumfries set up the first and his run into the box caused havoc in the Ukraine defense for Weghorst’s goal.

+But the comfortable position was turned upside down by two defensive lapses in five minutes.

-But Ukraine captain Andriy Yarmolenko curled a shot over Maarten Stekelenburg in the 75th minute and Roman Yaremchuk dived in front of Weghorst to head in a free kick from the left four minutes later.
+Ukraine captain Andriy Yarmolenko curled a left-footed shot over Maarten Stekelenburg in the 75th minute and Roman Yaremchuk dived in front of Weghorst to head in a free kick from the left four minutes later.

+“You know he (Yarmalenko) has a famous left foot.
+We should have neutralized that,” De Boer said.

+The defensive frailty was not helped by the fact that center backs Virgil van Dijk and Matthijs de Ligt were both out injured.
+Van Dijk has been ruled out of the tournament with a knee injury but De Ligt is expected to be back for the team’s next Group C match.

 Ukraine, appearing in its third European Championship, has only won one match and has never progressed out of the group stage.